F0lak/dm_open_ref/ref/proc/stat.md

 +   stat(Name,Value)
 <!-- -->
 **Args:**
-+   Name+ the name of the stat line
++   Name: the name of the stat line
-+   Value+ the data to be displayed
++   Value: the data to be displayed

 This is used in a Stat() proc to send a stat line to usr, the